Phosphorescence

 Solid materials typically come in two main types: crystalline and amorphous.
 In either case, a lattice or network of atoms and molecules form.
 In crystals, the lattice is a very neat, uniform assembly.
 However, nearly all crystals have defects in the stacking sequence of these molecules and atoms.
 A vacancy defect, where an atom is simply missing from its place, leaving an empty "hole", is one type of defect.
 Sometimes atoms can move from place to place within the lattice, creating Schottky defects or Frenkel defects.
 Other defects can occur from impurities in the lattice.
 For example, when a normal atom is substituted by a different atom of much larger or smaller size, a substitutional defect occurs, while an interstitial defect occurs when a much smaller atom gets trapped in the "interstices", or the spaces between atoms.
 In contrast, amorphous materials have no "long-range order" (beyond the space of a few atoms in any direction), thus by definition are filled with defects.

-The release of energy in this way is a completely random process, governed mostly by the average temperature of the material versus the "depth" of the trap, or how many electron-volts it exerts.
-A trap that has a depth of 2.0 electron-volts would require a great amount of thermal energy (very high temperatures) to overcome the attraction, while at a depth of 0.1 electron-volts very little heat (very cold temperatures) are needed for the trap to even hold an electron.
-Higher temperatures may cause the faster release of energy, resulting in a brighter yet short-lived emission, while lower temperatures may produce dimmer but longer-lasting glows.
+The release of energy in this way is a completely random process, governed mostly by the average temperature of the material versus the "depth" of the trap, or how many electron-volts it exerts.[citation needed] A trap that has a depth of 2.0 electron-volts would require a great amount of thermal energy (very high temperature) to overcome the attraction, while at a depth of 0.1 electron-volts very little heat (very cold temperature) is needed for the trap to even hold an electron.
+Generally, higher temperatures cause a faster release of energy, resulting in a brighter yet short-lived emission, while lower temperatures produce a dimmer but longer-lasting glow.
 Temperatures that are too hot or cold, depending on the substance, may not allow the accumulation or release of energy at all.
 The ideal depth of trap for persistent phosphorescence at room temperature is typically between 0.6 and 0.7 electron-volts.[17]
-If the phosphorescent quantum yield is high, that is, if the substance has a large number of traps of the correct depth, these substances will release significant amounts of light over long time scales, creating so-called "glow in the dark" materials.
+If the phosphorescent quantum yield is high, that is, if the substance has a large number of traps of the correct depth, this substance will release a significant amount of light over a long period of time, creating a so-called "glow in the dark" material.

 Some examples of glow-in-the-dark materials do not glow by phosphorescence.
 For example, glow sticks glow due to a chemiluminescent process which is commonly mistaken for phosphorescence.
 In chemiluminescence, an excited state is created via a chemical reaction.
 The light emission tracks the kinetic progress of the underlying chemical reaction.
 The excited state will then transfer to a dye molecule, also known as a sensitizer or fluorophor, and subsequently fluoresce back to the ground state.